ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

   ```
   powershell.exe -noexit -file "c:\test\Set-OutlookSignatures.ps1" -GraphOnly true -GraphClientId "<GraphClientId from step 1 Entra ID>"
   ```
-  The '-GraphOnly true' parameter makes sure that on-prem Active Directory is ignored and only Graph/Entra ID is used to find mailboxes and their attributes.
+  The '`-GraphOnly true`' parameter makes sure that on-prem Active Directory is ignored and only Graph/Entra ID is used to find mailboxes and their attributes.

-If you are not using the public Microsoft cloud but a national cloud, add the following parameter: '-CloudEnvironment \[AzureUSGovernment\|AzureUSGovernmentDoD\|AzureChina\]'
+If you are not using the public Microsoft cloud but a national cloud, add the following parameter: '`-CloudEnvironment \[AzureUSGovernment\|AzureUSGovernmentDoD\|AzureChina\]`'

 Set-OutlookSignatures now adds signatures based on default settings and sample templates to your Outlook.